 Later that year, Grandma Amy died and Grandpa Oscar bought out my dad’s half of the house and moved in with us.
 Our gamut-ranging chicken dinners now were reduced to Swanson Chicken TV Dinners and Alex, Oscar and I were totally cool with that.
 And Oscar, as you will come to know, was delightful character who not only didn’t impede our freedom, he expanded it.

 Dan McCallum was a year older than me, though I never knew him well.
 Or at all really, save for our friendly hellos in school.
-All I knew was that he was a nice kid, and his mom was a pastor at one of the only two churches in our town, the Embury Methodist Church, situated appropriately on Church Street in Little Silver.
+All I knew was that he was a nice kid, and his mom was a pastor at one of the churches in our town, Embury Methodist Church, situated appropriately on Church Street in Little Silver.

 I was intrigued that Dan’s centered and cool mom was a pastor, because Connie was and still is an athiest zealot, though less vocal now in her older age.
 When I say zealot, I mean that she was religious in her beliefs and my brother Alex and I were home-schooled in Connie’s Church of Atheism.
 She readily threw about aphorisms such as “There is no GOD”, or “You should definitely read the Bible for an education – plus they’re good stories.”
 (We didn’t.)
 Or, “Jesus was a loving person in barbaric times.
 He taught people how to care for one another, but wasn’t the son of God because [as you may remember] there is no God.”
 When Connie worked at Planned Parenthood, a demonstrator once fixed a hand upon her car door as she was trying to drive out of the parking lot, exclaiming “God doesn’t want you killing little children!!”
 My mom shot back plainly and calmly with “Yes, God DOES” before nearly shutting the woman’s hand in the automatic window.
-Her view was that religion caused people to kill each other, though she did say that the church had historically helped the poor in some incarnations.
+Her view was that religion caused people to kill each other, though she did say that the Catholic Church had historically helped the poor in some incarnations.
 She didn’t think all religious people were lunatics of course, just that when something crazy went down, it was usually in the name of religion.

 Connie had grown up going to a Quaker girls’ school in Providence and took us occasionally to the Quaker Meeting in nearby Shrewsbury, where she attended meeting and followed with her weekly “Witness for Peace.”
-This involved standing on the corner of Shrewsbury and Sycamore Avenues with other demonstrators holding signs, and drivers-by would honk and give you the thumbs-up or the bird, depending on their world views.
+This involved standing on the corner of Shrewsbury and Sycamore Avenues with other demonstrators holding signs, while drivers-by would honk and give you the thumbs-up or the bird, depending on their world views.
 When either happened, it was thrilling.
 Signs were obviously geared toward peace, and ours said something about education, which of course, I found dull.
 Always wanting a bit more drama, I was hoping for a more hard-hitting message, not something everyone could so easily get behind, but whatever – it was my mom’s sign, not mine.
 And as for the meetings themselves, in theory I really liked them and in reality I found them boring.
 A lot of waiting for people to speak, and when finally someone got up the guts, it was met with the opposite of applause – silence.
 That was a let-down.

 Frankly, I found all meetings in houses of worship boring.
-When I slept over at my best friend Malinda’s house some Saturdays, I would attend 9 o’clock mass with her family the next morning at Little Silver’s other church – The Church of the Nativity – and every time, I was ready for THE SHOW.
+When I slept over at my best friend Malinda’s house some Saturdays, I would attend 9 o’clock mass with her family the next morning at one of Little Silver’s other churches – The Church of the Nativity – and every time, I was ready for THE SHOW.
 After all, there were incredible stained glass depictions of pretty grizzly looking scenes.
 That was promising.
 But the sermons felt long and unconvincing.
 I suppose by then I was already ruined, or saved.
 Your call.

 Anyway, back to the Methodist Church.